-&lt;sup>38 Telekom Malaysia, Response to MCMC Questionnaire at 2.13(e).
+38 Telekom Malaysia, Response to MCMC Questionnaire at 2.13(e).
+Market definition analysis

-2.45 For these reasons, the MCMC has identified fixed telephony services as supplied in a national market.
-This position appears to be consistent with international competition decisions.
+- business lines in Sabah and Sarawak where the number of lines exceeds 500.39 All other pricing appears to be the same nationally. - 2.45 For these reasons, the MCMC has identified fixed telephony services as supplied in a national market.
+This position appears to be consistent with international competition decisions.40

-- Fixed-line telephony services have both a retail and a wholesale element.
-2.46 In the retail dimension, fixed telephony services are supplied by an operator directly to an end user as a basic retail service. - 2.47 It is also common for a licensee to be provided with wholesale access to another licensee's network, which is then used to supply end users with a retail fixed telephony service.
+- 2.46 Fixed-line telephony services have both a retail and a wholesale element.
+In the retail dimension, fixed telephony services are supplied by an operator directly to an end user as a basic retail service. - 2.47 It is also common for a licensee to be provided with wholesale access to another licensee's network, which is then used to supply end users with a retail fixed telephony service.
 There is a clear supply chain from the network operations, through a wholesale channel to retail in the provision of fixed telephony services in Malaysia (although there is also direct to retail selling).
 In the fixed telephony services sector, the most prevalent form of wholesaling is resale, including in the form of wholesale local access and wholesale local calling services.